antoniorama/feup-ia-project-1/README.md

 # Amado Game

+## About this Project

+- Created a straightforward single-player game featuring a basic graphical user interface, complemented by an AI capable of solving the game using diverse AI algorithms.
+- Evaluated the performance and solutions of each algorithm.

 ## How to Run the Program

 To start the game, it is necessary to install the `pygame` library and run the commands: